 “The GLP is a successful project because of the shared commitment between Rotarians and Cooperative for Education.”

-The informal partnership of clubs and districts grew over the years, and today the GLP is comprised of 9 Guatemalan Clubs and over 600 international clubs from the US, Canada, the Cayman Islands, Saint Kitts and Nevis, England, Germany, and Japan.
+The informal partnership of clubs and districts grew over the years, and today the GLP is comprised of 9 Guatemalan Clubs and over 600 international clubs from the US, Canada, the Cayman Islands, Saint Kitts and Nevis, England, Germany, Japan, and Poland.
 In any given year, roughly 150 clubs and districts financially participate directly in GLP project replications—either as funders or volunteers.

 An Optimal Partnership

 The GLP brings together Rotary Clubs—that provide expertise, oversight, local relationships, and funding—and CoEd, which provides technical expertise, field staff, logistical support, and follow-up.
 The fruit of this partnership are projects that are sustainable for the long-term.
 Many GLP projects are still thriving 19 or 20 years after they were founded!